Greg Graffin: Solo career

 Graffin recorded a solo album in 1997, called American Lesion, which consisted of softer, more pop-oriented folk songs.
 Most of this album was written during the breakup of his marriage, and the songs reflect this in lyrics and style.

 In 2005, Graffin recorded his second solo album, Cold as the Clay.
 The album is an amalgamation of new songs by Graffin and 18th- and 19th-century American folk songs.
 It was produced by Brett Gurewitz and released via ANTI- on July 10, 2006.

-In a September 2015 interview, Graffin revealed that he had been working on his third solo album, on which he planned to continue the folk style of Cold as the Clay.
+In a September 2015 interview, Graffin said that he had been working on his third solo album, on which he planned to continue the folk style of Cold as the Clay.
 That record, Millport, was released on March 10, 2017.
 It was co-written and produced by Gurewitz and features members of Social Distortion as backing musicians.

 Academics

 Graffin attended El Camino Real High School, then obtained both his BA Biology, BS Geology and master's in Geology at the University of California, Los Angeles (UCLA).
-He went on to earn his PhD in Zoology from Cornell University.
+In 2003 he went on to earn his PhD in Zoology from Cornell University.
 The PhD dissertation was supervised by William B. Provine.
 After years of being out-of-print, the title of his dissertation changed to "Evolution and Religion: Questioning the Beliefs of the World's Eminent Evolutionists".

 Graffin returned to UCLA where he taught natural science courses.
 In a June 2008 interview with Bad Religion bassist Jay Bentley, he mentioned that Graffin would be teaching there from January to March 2009.
-In April 2011, Graffin revealed that he would return to Cornell University that fall to co-teach for 14 weeks.
+In April 2011, Graffin said that he would return to Cornell University that fall to co-teach for 14 weeks.

 In 2011 the new type species Qiliania graffini of an extinct bird from the lower Cretaceous was named after Graffin "for his contributions to evolutionary biology, his public out-reach through music, and his inspiration to young scientists around the world".